-The star Fomalhaut – an autumn star for the Northern Hemisphere, sometimes called the Loneliest Star – holds a special place in the search for planets beyond our solar system.
-Orbiting Fomalhaut is the first extrasolar planet visible to the eye in photographic images.
-By 2008, when Fomalhaut’s planet became visible, we knew other planets were out there, orbiting distant suns.
+Fomalhaut’s candidate planet.
+Fomalhaut, which is known to be surrounded by several debris disks, holds a special place in the search for planets beyond our solar system.
+In 2008, scientists announced a visible planet for Fomalhaut.
+It was the first extrasolar planet visible to the eye in photographic images.
+In 2008, when astronomers made this announcement, we knew other planets were out there, orbiting distant suns.
 But, prior to the images of Fomalhaut b, all extrasolar planets, or exoplanets, made their presence known indirectly, for example, in some instances, by their gravitational tugging on their stars.

 Fomalhaut’s actual distance from Earth, as determined by analysis of data from the Hipparcos mission, is 25 light-years.
 Fomalhaut’s mass and radius are, respectively, a little more than twice and a little less than twice solar values.
 Being hotter than the sun (about 8500 kelvins or nearly 15,000 degrees F, compared to 10,000 degrees F for the sun), this star burns its fuel faster and has a shorter lifetime.
 In fact, it is estimated that Fomalhaut may have a lifespan of only about a billion years, a tenth of that of our cooler sun.
 Currently, Fomalhaut is likely less than halfway through its life.